Skip to content

 Peter Norbeck National Scenic Byway is one of the best road trips in the USA for historical monuments.

-Norbeck proposed the creation of the majority of the roads that make up the scenic byway.
-One specific route that Norbeck wanted to create went through the Needles of the Black Hills.
-Although he was told that the route was not possible to create, he persisted with his proposal.
+Norbeck proposed creating most of the roads that make up the scenic byway.
+Norbeck wanted to create one specific route through the Needles of the Black Hills.
+Although he was told the route was impossible to create, he persisted with his proposal.

 The Peter Norbeck National Scenic Byway opened in 1996.
-The route is made up of four highways that create a loop.
-It goes through attractions such as Mount Rushmore, the Black Hills National Forest, and Custer State Park.
-There are tons of things to do in South Dakota along this byway.
+It is made up of four highways that create a loop and passes attractions such as Mount Rushmore, the Black Hills National Forest, and Custer State Park.
+Along this byway, there are tons of things to do in South Dakota.

 The Peter Norbeck National Scenic Byway is nearly 110 kilometres long.
 The unique figure-8-style route features granite tunnels through the hills, hairpin turns, and winding bridges.

 Many visitors start their road trip journey near Mount Rushmore.
-As they drive along the winding roads, the faces in the mountain are joined by the awe-inspiring beauty of the South Dakota landscape.
+As they drive along the winding roads, the faces of the mountain are joined by the awe-inspiring beauty of the South Dakota landscape.

-Once road trippers reach Custer State Park, they can enjoy exploring through the first and largest state park in South Dakota.
+Once Roadtrippers reach Custer State Park, they can enjoy exploring the first and largest state park in South Dakota.
 The park was established in 1912 and covers 71,000 acres.

-The visitor centre at the park helps guests learn about the animals on the land.
+The park’s visitor centre helps guests learn about the animals on the land.
 A 20-minute film detailing the history and layout of Custer State Park is also available for anyone visiting the park.

 road trips in the USA - South Dakota needles